 The city feels neglected, almost unwelcoming for tourists.
 People are friendly, of course, but the city, with its endless maze of narrow streets, is difficult to get to know.
 Do stop over, but don’t budget a whole day unless you are a real history buff.

 It is unclear how old Istaravshan is.
 Locals would have you believe it is the site of ancient Cyropolis and Alexandria Eschate, but it’s more likely that Khujand is that town.

 What we do know is that rapid development came under the Samanid dynasty in the 9th and 10th century.
 As so often seemed to happen around these parts, it caught the envious eye of Genghis Khan who razed it to the ground in the 13th century.

-When the Timurids took over, the settlement lived a second golden age, until the 16th century, when trade started bypassing Istaravshan, then called Ura-Tyube, for Bokhara.
+When the Timurids took over, the settlement lived a second golden age, until the 16th century, when trade flows got redirected to Bokhara.

-The town was called Ura-Tyube until the year 2000, when it was renamed Istaravshan.
+The town was called Ura-Tyube for the longest time.
+In 2000 it was renamed Istaravshan.

 Kok Ghumbaz madrassa

 The minaret is a work of masonry art in the finest Timurid tradition.

 One mausoleum is called the Ajina Khona, which means the house of demons, which is an unusual name for a holy building.
 It was coined by the Soviets.

 The other mausoleum is that of Hazraji Mekhdoni Azam and his family.
 He was a nephew of Mir Saheed Hamadoni, whose mausoleum is in Kulob.
 Both mausoleums are plain inside, but have some intricate exterior brickwork.